feather-wallet/feather/HACKING.md

 - `-DDONATE_BEG=OFF` - disable the dreaded donate requests
 - `-DUSE_DEVICE_TREZOR=OFF` - disable Trezor hardware wallet support
 - `-DWITH_SCANNER=ON` - enable the webcam QR code scanner
-- `-DTOR_DIR=/path/to/tor/` - embed a Tor binary in Feather, argument should be a directory containing the binary
 - `-DWITH_PLUGIN_<NAME>=OFF` - disable a plugin